Before I go into the story about how I got my first online marketing job, I’d like to give a shout out to Skillshare.

 Today anyone can create a cool WordPress-site without any technical skills.

 Upon creating your blog or website, you’ll naturally face a lot of different challenges like:

 - Promoting and analyzing your content

-If you’re uncertain or nervous about putting your work out there or your writings – great!
-That feeling is something you should hunt, because whenever your feel scared, that’s when you will learn and become that person you want to be.
+If you’re uncertain or nervous about putting your work out there or your writings — great!
+That feeling is something you should hunt because whenever you feel scared, that’s when you will learn and become that person you want to be.
 Make or break something all the time — including your reputation, your self-image and others image of you.
-Ignore fear — especially in the beginning — what are you going to loose?
+Ignore fear — especially in the beginning — what are you going to lose?

 “What should I write about?
 I am still learning the basic?”